pecheylauren02/mp5_posh_portables/README.md

 - The form gives them a way to add extra information for use in future purchases
 - The first and last names connect to the User model
 - The default delivery info is stored in the UserProfile model
-- Model models are updated using a single update button located at the bottom of the form (button styled using 'non-purchasing' action yellow [See Whole Site Features](#whole-site))
+- Model models are updated using a single update button located at the bottom of the form (button styled using 'non-purchasing' action green [See Whole Site Features](#whole-site))
 - None of the form inputs are required, users can choose to add their data each time they place an order, rather than store it on their profile
 - The form also contains links to 2 authentication pages which control other fields in their User model - both handled by allauth [see below](#authentication)
     - Manage Email (allows them to change, add and remove their email addresses)